-- 4.3 Present title-holders of rural property will be given the first choice of tenancy, but properties exceeding IOOO acres in hill areas and ISO acres on arable land will be divided into smaller lots and leased independently. - 4.4 Forest, catchment areas and barren hill land shall not be leased to individuals. - 4.5 Rent should be collected from all land, including railways, roads, waterways and idle land except where it is idle through bureaucratic delays. - 4.6 Rent should vary according to the potential and actual use to which it is put; the highest rent being collected for arable land misused for building. - 5.
-An independent Commission of Land Stewards will be created, whose responsibilities will be for all aspects of land policy.
-The Land Stewards will be drawn from all parts of Britain and will have agencies in all Districts and Provinces. - 5.I The first act of the Land Stewards will be to gather all information available on present land tenure and usage, including the identity of all freeholders, the extent of their holding, date and method of acquisition, capital sum paid or mortgage, their tenants, rents payable and use. - 5.2 The Land Stewards on completion of this survey, will organise the state holding of land, draw up a table of rentable values and, thereafter, collect the rents due which will then be paid to the provinces, less a small deduction for operating expenses.
+- 10500 An independent Commission of Land Stewards will be created, whose responsibilities will be for all aspects of land policy.
+The Land Stewards will be drawn from all parts of Britain and will have agencies in all Districts and Provinces. - The first act of the Land Stewards will be to gather all information available on present land tenure and usage, including the identity of all freeholders, the extent of their holding, date and method of acquisition, capital sum paid or mortgage, their tenants, rents payable and use. - 10502 The Land Stewards on completion of this survey, will organise the state holding of land, draw up a table of rentable values and, thereafter, collect the rents due which will then be paid to the provinces, less a small deduction for operating expenses.